 Your home is where you recharge.
 If it’s not a positive environment, it can be hard to wake up refreshed every day.
 Try keeping your home de-cluttered, let in natural light and fill your home with greenery and flowers to inspire positivity.
 Another good way to create a positive environment is to decorate with things you love.
 Pictures and mementos will remind you of happy memories with the most important people in your life.

 If you feel overwhelmed, don’t be afraid to open up to a close friend or counselor about your feelings.
 Talking about the negative thoughts in your mind can be a huge relief and encouragement from your confidant can be strengthening.

 17. Start on the Right Foot

 Get off to a positive start every morning by creating habits that ward off negative thoughts.
 Try waking up earlier than normal to meditate or exercise.
 As a bonus, an early wake-up time will eliminate the stress of running late to work.
 As your day continues, plan moments of positivity.
 Just a few small changes can completely shift your mindset.

-Celebrate Positive Thinking Day this year by printing out these positivity mantras and placing them where you can see them.
+Practicing mindfulness plays a big part in becoming more positive so start by printing out these positivity mantras and placing them where you can see them.
 If you want to spread some positivity, try sending some sunflowers to someone special.
 Colorful flowers and encouraging words are sure to light up anyone’s day.